 This course introduces students to the sources of law which define general principles of criminal responsibility, and to a selection of substantive criminal offences and criminal defences as well as to criminal procedure.
 The substantive offences include assault, sexual assault, murder, manslaughter, and property offences, and the criminal defences include provocation and self-defence.
 Students will be exposed to common law sources as well as legislation and criminal codes where relevant.
 Basic legal theories of the criminal law will also be introduced.
 The lecture program will be supported by problem-solving tutorials aimed at enabling students to give legal advice as to criminal liability and the resolution of procedural problems.

 Upon successful completion, students will have the knowledge and skills to:

-- Synthesise and apply the principles of criminal law and procedure covered in the course
+- Synthesise and apply the core features, principles, and rules of criminal law and procedure.